Monday, 13 August 2012

 London Tigers 5 Edgware Town 0 (Wednesday 22nd March 2017) Spartan South Midlands League Premier Division (att: 30)

-This fixture was moved to Reynolds Field, the home of Hanwell Town FC as Tigers home further up Western Avenue had been broken into and used as a rubbish dump by the travelling community.
+This fixture was moved to Reynolds Field, the home of Hanwell Town FC, as Tigers' home further up Western Avenue had been broken into and used as a rubbish dump by the travelling community.

 With me having the following day off work, this provided a handy chance for a few pints and relaxation.
 My Irish pal Mick Deveraux met me at Kingsbury station proudly wearing his Wares hat as we travelled down to Perivale by a couple of buses.

 There was time for a pint in the Perivale Farm pub, which was serving quality carvery meals and was noted for any future visits to the ground.
-We walked a few hundred yards down Perivale lane to the ground entrance.
+We walked a few hundred yards down Perivale Lane to the ground entrance.
 My admission was £6, with a programme costing a further quid.

 While there was no beer on hand pump in the clubhouse at Reynolds Farm, there was a decent range of bottles.
 We took our beer into the stand and used the vacant press eats with tables in front as our own personal bar!
+Within minutes, we were wondering if the Edgware team had been on the pop for the afternoon as they made one mistake after another.

 The first came on two minutes as an awful back pass put in a Tigers forward to score.
-Within five minutes the normally reliable keeper Cain Davies had let a thirty yard cross sail over his head and into the far corner.
+Within five minutes, the normally reliable keeper, Cain Davies, had let a thirty-yard cross sail over his head and into the far corner.

 Unfortunately, I don’t have the scorers in the correct order, but Yaseen Abdullah scored twice, with other goals coming from Ruben Coloval, Claudio Jilavu and Josemar Lopes Gomes.